DragonSWDev/dsdmaze/README.md

 By default camera is controlled by mouse and W/S keys are used for moving forward/backward.
 When mouse control is disabled then camera is rotated left and right by A and D keys.

 ## License
 glmaze-rs is distributed under the terms of MIT License.
-Project depends on OpenGL, SDL2 and following Rust crates: winit, glutin, glutin-winit, raw-window-handle, dirs, gl, image, nalgebra-glm, rand, rand_seeder, rand_pcg, rust-ini and kira.
+Project depends on OpenGL, SDL2 and following Rust crates: winit, glutin, glutin-winit, raw-window-handle, dirs, gl, image, nalgebra-glm, rand, rand_seeder, rand_pcg, rust-ini, kira, ash, ash-window, gpu-allocator.
 For information about licensing check their respecitve websites.
 Assets are distributed under different licenses, for details check [license.txt](/assets/license.txt) file in assets directory.